graphdbexperiments/er_graph_experiments/experiments_manual/README.md

     query = query_1_relational
 ```

 Here, the first variable *query_number* is only required for writing experiment results to an excel file, while the second variable *query* determines which of the TPC-H benchmark queries is run and what semantics are being used.
-Similarly, in the script to measure the time to execute both TPC-H refresh operations the following needs adjusting:
+Similarly, in the script to measure the time to execute both TPC-H refresh operations using Neo4j the following needs adjusting:

 ```
     percentage = 100